-The Airport is a department of the City of Salt Lake City, Utah.
+The Airport is a department of the city of Salt Lake City, Utah.
 As an enterprise fund, users of the Airport's facilities provide the revenues to operate and maintain the facilities.
 The Airport is financially self-sustaining with revenue generated from airline and other tenant fees, grants, passenger facility charges (PFC), rental car customer facility charges (CFC), concessions, vehicle parking, fuel, and leases for office and hangar space.
 The Airport operates three facilities - Salt Lake City International Airport, South Valley Regional Airport at West Jordan, and Tooele Valley Airport.

 Salt Lake City International Airport is located 5 miles northwest of the downtown Salt Lake City business district.
 Beginning with a cinder-covered landing strip in a marshy pasture called Basque Flats in 1911, the Airport was originally used for aerobatic flights.
 Salt Lake City purchased 100 acres surrounding the landing strip for \$40.00 per acre in 1920, and the resulting airfield was named Woodward Field.
 The first commercial passenger flight took place in 1926 with two passengers perched atop U.S. mail sacks, and in 1943 the Airport became a training base and replacement depot for the U.S. Air Force.
 The three runways were upgraded in 1950, and the first terminal building, currently terminal one, was dedicated in 1961.
 Terminal two was completed in 1978.
-Terminal one was expanded and remodeled in 1981, a third air carrier runway was added in 1995, and international terminal was added in 1996.
+Terminal one was expanded and remodeled in 1981, a third air carrier runway was added in 1995, and an international terminal was added in 1996.
 In 1999 the Federal Aviation Administration opened a new air traffic control tower and terminal radar approach control facility.
 Since 2005, the Airport has upgraded terminal two, including bag claim carousel modifications, explosive detection systems (EDS) and international gates, completed north cargo apron, which was partially funded by federal funds, and completed rehabilitation of runway 16L/34R pavement.
-The Terminal Redevelopment Program (TRP) construction activities for FY 2018 included completion of the roofing and start of exterior metal panel and glazing systems to dry-in the south concourse west which allowed the start of the south concourse west installation activities including moving walks, elevators, and mechanical and electrical systems.
-Structural Steel Erection was completed for the Terminal Building and started for the Gateway Center.
-The Central Utility Plant construction advanced towards commissioning and start-up to provide construction heat to all facilities for the winter of 2018-2019.
-The Parking Garage Elevated concrete deck pours continued on the south side and the elevated roadway girders were set in place.
-The North Concourse Program (NCP) enabling construction activities including stone columns and driven steel piles for the North Concourse Phase 1 were started in FY 2018, as well as the excavation and dewatering activities to tie-in to the Mid-Concourse Tunnel.
+The Terminal Redevelopment Program (TRP) construction activities for FY2019 included completion of all building enclosure activities except for the Terminal 2 bay expansion area.
+Steel erection and elevated concrete slabs were completed for the Terminal 2 bay expansion area.
+The major focus moved to the installation of moving walks, elevators and escalators, terrazzo flooring and drywall finishes throughout the South Concourse West and terminal building.
+The Central Utility Plant testing and commissioning was completed to allow the facility to begin providing cooling for the South Concourse West and terminal.
+The parking garage concrete structure and elevated roadway structure were completed and the installation of mechanical and electrical systems as well as escalators and elevators in the parking garage started.
+The North Concourse Program (NCP) construction activities included completion of the structural steel erection and the start of all building enclosure activities including roofing, exterior sheathing, metal panels and glazing systems.
+Mechanical, electrical and plumbing rough-in activities followed as the building enclosure activities progressed from west to east with a significant focus placed on the priority electrical and communication rooms.
+The interior finish construction activities for the mid-concourse tunnel included floor and wall finishes, mechanical and electrical rough-in and installation of moving walks.